remmelz/ansible-role-firewalld-gdoc/README.md

 # ansible-role-firewalld-gsync
 Handle firewalld whitelist ipsets using a google spreadsheet.
-It reads the url file which contains the CSV formatted url.
-It than matches the hosts MAC address and execute the firewall-cmd.
+The scripts checks each minute for changes in the CSV formatted url file.
+It than matches the hosts MAC address and execute the firewall-cmd for creating firewallD rich rules.

 ## Setup
 * Create a Google Spreadsheet with the following layout: